-SWIFT supports any currency, and this is equally good and bad.
-Let’s say, the recipient and sender are operating two different currencies.
+SWIFT supports any currency, and this is both an advantage and a drawback.
+Let’s say, the recipient and sender operate in two different currencies.
 In this case, the funds will be converted automatically using exchange rates that are not beneficial to the parties, along with institutional commissions.

-It is probably worth mentioning, that considering the fact these two methods are different, SWIFT transfer cannot be received on a SEPA account, and vice versa.
+It is worth mentioning that since these two methods are different, SWIFT transfer cannot be received on a SEPA account, and vice versa.

 SEPA Instant Credit Transfer

-As suggested by this guide, SEPA payments have various advantages, which makes it one of the most popular money transfer methods in Europe.
+As suggested by this guide, SEPA has various advantages, which makes it one of the most popular money transfer methods in Europe.
 Both individuals and businesses continue to increasingly integrate SEPA transfers into their daily operation.

 At Satchel we are ready to become your trusted partner and guide in the world of fast and cost-efficient Euro transfers.
-Apply for a European bank account today, without leaving your home or office, and enjoy all the benefits of SEPA payments in just a couple of days!
+Apply for a European current account today, without leaving your home or office, and enjoy all the benefits of SEPA payments!